Grey3345/Forge-1.19.2-GK_Iron/README.md

 Or maybe states if you apply slime to the block it does not have gravity?
 Maybe come up with something better

+Fun Block, Weight block.
+Whatever block you place this block on will give it gravity and push it down.

 Tool to pick them up? tongs?

 slag          You get from refining?